Real models for the framed little $n$-disks operads: Equivariant localization and proof of Theorem

 Next let us show that the maps $\iota, p_0, p_1$ are quasi-isomorphisms, which is a less straightforward statement.
 First note that it suffices to show that $p_1$ is a quasi-isomorphism, because then (by 2-out-of-3) so is $\iota$, and then (by 2-out-of-3 again) so is $p_0$.

 So let us check that $p_1$ is a quasi-isomorphism.
 Consider a univalent type II vertex attached to a type I vertex as a "marking" of that type I vertex.
-Now take a spectral sequence on the total number of edges plus vertices, disregarding the markings.
+Now take a spectral sequence on the total number of edges plus the type II vertices, plus twice the type I vertices, disregarding the markings.
 (I.e., the univalent type II vertices and their attaching edges to a type I vertex don't contribute to the count).
 Then the differential $\delta_0$ on the associated graded of $\alg g$ becomes

-where the sum is over all type I vertices.
+where the sum is over all type I vertices, and $\epsilon=0$ if $\Gamma$ is in the summand $\fGCc_n$, and $\epsilon=1$ if $\Gamma$ is in the second summand $\GC_{m,n}'$ of \eqref{equ:splitting}.
 In words, we add a marking to one type I vertex, summing over all choices of such vertex.
-Note also that in particular, if the graph $\Gamma$ above is in the first summand on the right-hand side of \eqref{equ:splitting}, this operation sends it to a linear combination of graphs in the second summand of the right-hand side of \eqref{equ:splitting}.
+Note also that in particular, if the graph $\Gamma$ above is in $\fGCc_n$, this operation sends it to a linear combination of graphs in $\GC_{m,n}'$.
 Now consider the operation $h_0'$ by summing over all vertices and removing one marking (if one is present).
 By a simple computation:

 Hence the operation